cv516Buaa/WEA-DINO/README.md

 ## Dataset Preparation

 We select DIOR, PASCAL VOC and NWPU VHR-10 as benchmark datasets.
+Detailed information is shown in supplementary material.

 ## WEA-DINO